Mehendi artists giving the traditional practice a modern twist

 Proving that mehendi truly is an art

 In the words of Miley Cyrus, you can buy yourself flowers.
-Or, with a balance of negative space and delicate flowers that twist and twirl around your arms, become the bouquet yourself like one of Wahid’s floral designs.
+Or, with a balance of negative space and delicate blooms that twist and twirl around your arms, become the bouquet yourself like one of Wahid’s floral designs.

+Get a royal design to fit your fairytale wedding without having to sit for hours to get a large intricate pattern to be laid out.
 Kajee’s designs look like something you’d spot on a Mughal monument’s wall, the jaali windows or in miniature painting.
 They’re delicate and ornate, perfect for the Mughal royalty-themed wedding event, always with a kooky name like Persian Darbar (can we stop with the super specific dress codes, please?).